people walking near cathedral at daytime

 Other day trips from Carhuaz

-The Cordillera Blanca offers dozens of incredible hiking options.
-Some of the most popular include the Pastoruri Glacier (accessible even if you have no trekking experience), the Chancos hot springs (perfect for relaxing after a hard day's work at the refuge), and the Llanganuco Valley with its two stunning high-altitude lagoons.
-Huaraz, the region's main hub, is just 30 minutes away by colectivo and offers great tourist infrastructure with local agencies, restaurants, and supermarkets. 📍 Google Maps - Carhuaz
+The Cordillera Blanca is packed with dozens of hiking options.
+Some of the most popular are the Pastoruri Glacier (which you can visit even if you're not an experienced hiker), the Chancos hot springs (absolutely perfect for easing sore muscles after a long day of work at the refuge), and the stunning Llanganuco Valley with its two gorgeous high-altitude lagoons.
+Huaraz, the region's main hub, is just a 30-minute colectivo ride away and has great tourist facilities, including local agencies, restaurants, and supermarkets. 📍 Google Maps - Carhuaz

 What we absolutely loved (and what drove us a bit crazy)

 The bond you form with the dogs is easily the best part of this experience.
-Some of them, initially fearful or aggressive, eventually ended up coming over to us looking for cuddles.
-Seeing a traumatized animal begin to trust again is simply indescribable.
-You get attached quickly—sometimes too quickly.
-Every dog has their own personality and story, and you really get to know them individually.
+Some of them, initially fearful or aggressive, ended up coming right up to us looking for cuddles.
+Seeing a traumatized animal learn to trust again is simply indescribable.
+You get attached quickly, sometimes a bit too much.
+Every dog has their own personality and story, and you really get to know them as individuals.

-Another highlight has to be the pizza nights organized every now and then with the volunteers.
-In this remote little corner of Peru, gathering around a homemade pizza with people from all over the world (Germany, Germany, Argentina, France) for the exact same cause is a unique social experience.
-These connections between travelers are one of the true riches of volunteering, and if this kind of human connection speaks to you, our article on how to meet locals while traveling explores this very aspect of the journey.
+Our other favorite memory has to be the pizza nights organized every now and then with the volunteers.
+In this remote little corner of Peru, gathering around a homemade pizza with people from all over the world (Germany, Germany, Argentina, France) who are there for the exact same cause is an incredibly special social experience.
+These connections with fellow travelers are one of the greatest rewards of volunteering, and if this kind of human connection resonates with you, our article on how to meet locals while traveling dives right into that side of the journey.

-Finally, the breathtaking beauty of the Cordillère Blanche landscapes adds an almost surreal touch to daily life.
-Waking up every morning facing the snow-capped peaks, breathing in the crisp mountain air, living by the rhythm of the sun... it’s a return to basics that our busy European lifestyles rarely allow.
+Finally, the breathtaking beauty of the Cordillère Blanche landscapes adds an almost surreal feeling to your daily life.
+Waking up every morning facing the snow-capped peaks, breathing in the crisp mountain air, and living by the rhythm of the sun... it’s a grounding return to basics that our fast-paced European lifestyle rarely allows.

-It wouldn't be fair to only talk about the good stuff.
-Volunteering at an animal shelter, especially in a developing country, comes with its share of challenges.
-Comfort is minimal: basic accommodation, no heating (and nights at this altitude get freezing cold).
-You have to be ready to embrace simple living.
+It wouldn't be fair to only share the highlights.
+Volunteering in an animal shelter, especially in a developing country, comes with its share of challenges.
+Comfort is absolutely minimal: basic accommodation, no heating (and nights at this altitude are freezing).
+You have to be ready to embrace a simple way of living.

-Communication could be tricky at times.
-She manages a shelter of almost 100 dogs all by herself on a very tight budget, which naturally brings stress and occasional tension.
-Instructions weren't always clear, and we often had to improvise or guess what needed to be done.
+Communication could sometimes be tricky.
+She manages a shelter of nearly 100 dogs entirely on her own with very limited resources, which naturally leads to stress and occasional tension.
+Instructions weren't always clear, and we often had to improvise or figure out what needed to be done on our own.

-There is also the emotional toll of shelter life: some dogs are sick, some won't make it, and you have to learn to cope with that feeling of helplessness.
-This isn't a zoo or a tourist attraction; it’s a place of rescue and survival for animals who have nowhere else to go.
+There is also the emotional side of shelter life: some dogs are sick, some won't make it, and you have to learn to cope with that feeling of helplessness.
+This isn't a zoo or a tourist attraction; it’s a place of survival for animals who have nowhere else to go.

 Practical tips for volunteering with animals

-If our story makes you want to take the plunge into animal volunteer travel, here is our best advice after experiencing it firsthand:
+If our story makes you want to take the leap into animal volunteer travel, here is our best advice after living through the adventure:

 Choose your shelter wisely: Not all organizations are created equal.
 Read reviews from past volunteers on Workaway or Worldpackers.
-Make sure the shelter is a genuinely committed project, not a commercial business disguised as volunteer work.
+Make sure the shelter is a genuinely dedicated charity, not a commercial business disguised as a volunteer program.

-Learn a few words of Spanish: Even though Jessica speaks English, your interactions with the locals will be so much richer if you know the basics.
-The people of Carhuaz are warm and curious, and a simple "buenos días" goes a long way.
+Learn a few words of Spanish: Even though Jessica speaks English, your connections with the locals will be so much richer with some basic language skills.
+The people of Carhuaz are incredibly warm and curious, and a simple "buenos días" goes a long way.

 Commit to at least two weeks: Any less than that, and you'll spend more time adjusting than actually being helpful.
 Plus, the dogs need time to get to know and trust you.

-Manage your expectations: Volunteering at a shelter is not a holiday.
-It is hands-on work that requires patience, resilience, and adaptability.
-But the reward of contributing to a cause bigger than yourself makes every effort worth it.
+Manage your expectations: Volunteering at a shelter is no vacation.
+It’s hands-on work that requires patience, resilience, and adaptability.
+But the reward of contributing to a cause bigger than yourself is worth every single effort.

-To make sure your backpack is ready before you set off to volunteer, take a look at our travel gear checklist, which covers all the essentials.
+To make packing easier before you head out, take a look at our travel gear checklist, which covers all the essential equipment you'll need.

 How to find wildlife volunteering gigs in South America